UCL/rsd-engineeringcourse/session01/03types.md

 {{ pyfrag('01','structures','Sequence') }}

-### Immutable Keys Only
+### Immutable keys only

-The way in which dictionaries work is one of the coolest things in computer science: the "hash table".
-We'll look more into this later, but the consequence of this is that things would totally break of you changed a key in a dictionary.
+The way in which dictionaries work, with a "hash table", is one of the coolest things in computer science.
+A consequence of the way dictionaries work is that changing the key breaks the dictionary.

-So, you can only use **immutable** things as keys.
+So, you can only use **immutable** things as keys:

 {{ pyfrag('01','structures','ImmutableKeys', check_errors=False) }}

 ### No guarantee of order

-Another consequence of the way dictionaries work is that there's no guaranteed order among the
+Another consequence of the way dictionaries work is that there is no guaranteed order among the
 elements:

 {{ pyfrag('01','structures','Unordered') }}